IoFinnet/io-vault-virtual-signer-docs/README.md

 ## Approvals via REST API

-   - For an example of a Python project deployed on Azure that approves or rejects requests, see `API_approvals\examples\azure_container_app_proj`.
+   - For an example of a Python project deployed on Azure that approves or rejects requests, see `API_approvals/examples/azure_container_app_proj`.

-   - For an example of a JS project deployed on AWS as a lambda that approves or rejects requests, see `API_approvals\examples\lambda`.
+   - For an example of a JS project deployed on AWS as a lambda that approves or rejects requests, see `API_approvals/examples/lambda`.

-   - For a YAML file of a REST API, see `YAML\customer_example`.
+   - For a YAML file of a REST API, see `YAML/customer_example`.

+   - See `API_approvals/examples/README.md` for more information.

 ## Approvals via Smart Contract